trentmwillis/sandybox/README.md

 sandbox.removeFunction(sandboxedFunction);
 ```

 Calling this will cause any unresolved executions of the function to reject.
 Additionally, once a function has been "removed" any calls to it will result in a rejected promise.
+Any rejections that are due to sandbox cleanup will be instances of `SandboxError`.

 Similarly, if you are finished with a sandbox you can cleanup the entire thing by calling `sandbox.cleanup()`.
 This will remove all functions, the iframe, and the web worker.